cschreib/kmos-scripts/README.md

 3) Now you can play with QFitsView to inspect your final data :)

 4) At this stage, I like to take a look at the continuum images of all the targets, to have an idea of what is going on.
-To automatically generate these images, create a new directory inside "sci-master", for example "continuum", go there and copy the attached "make_collapsed.sh" script.
+To automatically generate these images, create a new directory inside "sci-master", for example "continuum", go there and copy the "make_collapsed.sh" script.
 Open it with your text editor and make sure that the grating is correct.
 Then make it executable and run it, then run "reduce.sh".
 For each data cube, it will create an "*_img_cont.fits" file with the continuum image.
 You can then open them all at once in DS9:
 ```bash
 ds9 *_img_cont.fits
 ```